rbalsleyMSFT/IntuneScripts/ConfigurationProfileSettings/Readme.md

 When importing the Microsoft EDU device configuration settings from this repository, the following items are created.
 Each item that's imported is prefixed with _MSFT - EDU - *Device/Student* where *Device/Student* is the group that item should be targeted to.
 Most of these items will be targeted to device groups, while a few will go to student user groups to restrict students from doing certain things (e.g. installing apps that they shouldn't be installing).

+Below you will find a screenshot of each configuration type that is imported.
+If you want a detailed list of what policies are included in each item, please refer to the [settings reference](https://github.com/rbalsleyMSFT/IntuneScripts/blob/main/ConfigurationProfileSettings/SettingReference.md).

 ## Configuration Profiles

 ![1701131182054](image/Readme/1701131182054.png)